nkulik94/trivia-game/README.md

 ## Technologies

-This app uses a Rails API backend and a React frontend, and a Postgresql database.
+This app uses a Rails API backend and a React frontend, and a PostgreSQL database.
 Client-server communication is done via either HTTP protocol or WebSockets (using Action Cable), depending on the need.
 Action Mailer is used to send emails as needed.

 ## Admin Access